oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 # Oracle ASM on NFS Server for RAC testing
 Example Podman build files to facilitate installation, configuration, and environment setup NFS Server for RAC testing for DevOps users.

 **IMPORTANT:** This image can be used to set up ASM on NFS for Oracle RAC.
 You can skip this procedure if you have physical block devices or a NAS server for Oracle RAC and Oracle Grid Infrastructure.
-You must ensure that NFS server container is up and running for Oracle RAC functioning.
+You must ensure that the NFS server container is up and running for Oracle RAC functioning.

 Refer to the following instructions for setup of NFS Container for Oracle RAC:

 - [Oracle ASM on NFS Server for Oracle RAC testing](#oracle-asm-on-nfs-server-for-rac-testing)
 - [How to build NFS Storage Container Image on Container host](#how-to-build-nfs-storage-container-image-on-container-host)